givingjar/blog.givingjar.org/_posts/2016-04-13-charity-spotlight-lansing-promise.md

 The Lansing School District was one such district, and the Lansing Promise was established to help its children.

-![][19]
+![][12]

 ## Today

-Any student who lives in a Lansing School District and completes their 9th through 12th grade education at a public or private Lansing High School may [apply][6] for the Lansing Promise scholarship online after they have completed their [FAFSA][7].
+Any student who lives in a Lansing School District and completes their 9th- through 12th-grade education at a public or private Lansing High School may [apply][6] for the Lansing Promise scholarship online after they have completed their [FAFSA][7].
 The scholarship covers up to 65 credits at [Lansing Community College][5] or the financial equivalent at [Michigan State University][4].

 The Lansing Promise is also a strong advocate of the separately-managed [Lansing SAVE][9] (an educational savings program) and the [HOPE Scholarship][8].
 These three programs provide financial options for children of all grades, kindergarten through 12th.

 If a student needs more than financial support, the Lansing Promise will engage other organizations in Lansing that can provide help.
 These organizations work together to improve the lives of children by offering academic assistance, social and emotional support, school counseling, career advice, and other basic needs.

-![][16]
+![][11]

 ## Big Wins